Joypolis: Okayama

 A Joypolis opened in Yokohama on July 18, 1998.
 It was part of the Joyful Town complex operated by Ito Yokado, consisting of other unrelated venues.
 A Sonic-themed bowling was located on the third floor of the property, alongside karaoke rooms.

 On March 23, 2008, all the remaining attractions were removed from the complex, followed up with the bowling alley and karaoke facilities on July 17.
 Unlike the other venues, the operations were transferred to Sega Entertainment Co, Ltd. in October 2012 due to its arcade status.

 The venue closed on 2 September 2018 after all tenants of the Joyful Town complex were notified to leave their premises due to redevelopment.
 The building was demolished in November that year.

 Umeda

 On November 28, 1998, a Joypolis opened in Umeda, Osaka as part of the Hep Five shopping centre complex, located on the 8th and 9th floors.
 It was the last Joypolis venue to be opened by Sega in the 1990s.
 The venue closed on May 6, 2018, after its lease expired.

 A Namco VR Zone later opened up in the space in September of that year, trading until 25 October 2020.
+The space is now home to the Bandai Namco Cross Store.